alvarotrigo/fullPage.js/README.md

 - `resetSliders`: (default `false`).
 [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether or not to reset every slider after leaving its section.
 Requires fullpage.js >= 3.0.1.

 - `fadingEffect`: (default `false`).
 [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
 Defines whether to use a fading effect or not instead of the default scrolling one.
 Possible values are `true`, `false`, `sections`, `slides`.
 It can therefore be applied just vertically or horizontally, or to both at the time.
+It can only be used when using: `autoScrolling:true`.
 Requires fullpage.js >= 3.0.1.

 - `animateAnchor`: (default `true`) Defines whether the load of the site when given an anchor (#) will scroll with animation to its destination or will directly load on the given section.